Online SVG Viewer & Inspector

-What is an SVG File?
+What is an SVG Viewer?

 More than just a viewer.
 It is a debugging workstation for modern web graphics.